Email us at email@example.com

 However, we recognise that life can sometimes get in the way, and so if you are obliged to miss a day (due to sickness, or other extenuating reasons) then you must let our administrator know so that she can report back to HESW.
 HESW will follow up all absenteeism, usually with your clinical supervisor at work.

-Whilst we’d like to guarantee a place on a replacement module at another venue, this isn’t possible unless we know that there is a space.
+Whilst we’d like to guarantee a place on a replacement module, this isn’t possible unless we know that there is a space.
 The same is true about transferring into next year’s programme.
-So we’ll be as flexible as we can if you have to miss a day – but our priority will always be the students who have signed up for all six modules.
+So we’ll be as flexible as we can if you have to miss a day – but our priority will always be the delegates who have signed up for all seven modules.